Jake-Moore/remote-obfuscation-server/.docs/Gradle-Plugin-Usage.md

   // This default helps ensure only the obfuscated jar remains in the build folder, reducing the chance
   //  of someone taking the wrong jar from the builds folder
   // keepOriginalJar = true

+  // This field is set to 60 by default.
+  // This controls how many times we attempt to check the state of an obfuscation job
+  // The `pollIntervalMs` controls the time we wait between each check pollMaxAttempts = 20

+  // This field is set to 5000 by default.
+(5 seconds)
+  // This controls the time we wait between each check
+  // The `pollMaxAttempts` controls the max number of checks pollIntervalMs = 1000
 }

 // For your application you may want to have obfuscation run for every build